QGIS: Fieldwork Data Collection

 • If you get a Message window popup, click Next

-• Under Advanced untick data and outputs
+• Under Advanced untick every folder except DCIM

 • Click Create